FACTS OVER MARKETING

 - Nano Titanium Dioxide / Nano Zinc Oxide - Generally considered safe in creams and emulsions on intact skin, but nanoparticles can act as photocatalyst to accelerate oxidation processes that cause damaging free radicals.
 Some tests have raised concern that breathing in nanoparticles can lead to lung toxicity and cancer.

-- Parabens - Although studies have not proven that parabens cause cancer, parabens can penetrate the skin and remain in tissue and believed to disrupt hormone function.
-Environmentally, parabens have been found in marine mammals and this is believed to have come from products we wash down that gets released to the environment.
+- Parabens - Although studies have not proven that parabens cause cancer, environmentally, parabens have been found in marine mammals and this is believed to have come from products we wash down that gets released to the environment.
 There are many other ingredients now that are just as effective.

 - PEG’s (polyethylene glycols, prop) - Often used as softeners and absorption enhancers in cosmetics, they can increase absorption of harmful ingredients to cause irritation and potentially system toxicity.
 Impurities, respiratory irritants and known carcinogens such as 1,4-dioxane and ethylene oxide have been found in PEGs.